brk-ilias/retis/README.md

-# RETIS: Recursive Elimination of Trivial Intermediate Splits
+# RETIS: Regression Tree Induction System

 Implementation of the RETIS algorithm by Karalic (1992) for regression and classification tasks.

 ## Overview

-RETIS (Recursive Elimination of Trivial Intermediate Splits) is a hybrid machine learning algorithm that combines the interpretability of decision trees with the predictive power of linear models.
+RETIS (Regression Tree Induction System) is a hybrid machine learning algorithm that combines the interpretability of decision trees with the predictive power of linear models.
 The algorithm builds a decision tree structure and fits linear regression or logistic regression models in the leaf nodes, potentially improving performance over standard decision trees.

 ### Key Features